wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

 </table>

-You can securely store consumer keys and secrets as **secrets** in conditional authentication scripts and refer to them in your conditional authentication scripts using the `secrets.key` syntax.
+You can securely store consumer keys and secrets as **secrets** in conditional authentication scripts and refer to them in your conditional authentication scripts using the `secrets.{secret name}` syntax.
 For example, to retrieve a secret value, you may use:
 ```angular2html
 var consumerSecret = secrets.clientSecret;
 ```
 For more information on adding secrets, refer to the [Add a secret to the script]({{base_path}}/guides/authentication/conditional-auth/configure-conditional-auth/#add-a-secret-to-the-script) section in the documentation.

-??? note "Change in behavior from 30th June 2024"
+??? note "Change in behavior from 30th September 2024"
     Starting from 30th June 2024, you are no longer required to set the aliases for consumer keys and consumer secrets when calling the callChoreo command.
 Instead, you may directly reference them using the `secrets.secretName` notation.
     However, if you prefer, you may continue using the previous method as follows.
       <table>